nikomatsakis/rustnation-24/index.md

 ???

-I've been involved in the design of the language for a long time, and I currently co-lead the language design team, along with Tyler Mandry (also here today!).
+To start, I work on the design of the language itself.
+I'm co-lead of the Rust language design team, along with Tyler Mandry -- here in the audience!.
+Together with the rest of the lang team like Josh Triplett (here in the audience!) we decide what features we are going to add to Rust and which we will not.

 ---